-- A. Read all assigned materials prior to class and be prepared to respond to questions in class. - B. Complete all homework assignments. - C. Complete the all tests and the final examination.
+- A. Read all assigned materials prior to class and be prepared to ask questions and respond to questions in class. - B. Complete all homework assignments. - C. Complete all tests and the final examination.

 Final grades will be based on the following: